po1sigala/live/01-Class-Content/19-PWA-dev/12-Stu_WebPack-HMR/README.md

 * It's done when I have enabled the overlay in `webpack.config.js` so that I can see the errors in the browser.

+* It's done when I have added some content to the `style.css` file so that when I save the file, the changes are reflected in the browser due to hot module replacement.

 ## 📝 Notes

 Refer to the documentation: